qixininin/encG-reg/README.md

 plink --bfile ${user} --extract Golden.snp --make-bed --out ${user}.extract
 ```

-Then merge 1KG-CHN with your bfiles into new plink files named Golden.merged.
+Then merge 1KG-CHN with your bfiles into new plink files named Golden.merged

-These files will be used in Step 3.3 plink2 --score
+These files will be used in [Step 3.3](####Step-3.3-Genotype-encryption) plink2 "--score".

 ``` shell
 plink --bfile 1KG-CHN.extract --bmerge ${user}.extract --make-bed --out Golden.merged